Thursday, August 18, 2011

 Just What is Metal to the Average Person?

-One thing that's recently struck a chord with me is how the general public views metal.
-Ask any "normal" music listener to describe metal, and they'll likely give you a bunch bologna saying it's all noise and screaming.
-Because of that, I find myself wondering where that stereotype originated.
-Back in the '80s (and for that matter the '70s), the most mainstream of mainstream metal had clean vocals or something similar to it.
-Harsh vocals were, for the most part, something that only appeared with the more extreme thrash metal acts and the death metal bands that started to surface in the mid to late '80s.
+As such, I find myself wondering where that stereotype originated.
+Back in the eighties (and, for that matter, the seventies), the most mainstream of mainstream metal had clean vocals or something similar to it.
+Harsh vocals were, for the most part, something that only appeared with the more extreme thrash metal acts and the death metal bands that started to surface in the mid to late eighties.
 I've even had people tell me something isn't metal because it has clean vocals.
-Just when did this ignorance start?
+Just when did this nonsense start?
 Plenty of metal has clean vocals.
-Clean vocals are a de facto metal trait.

-Mind you, I'm not throwing a tizzy fit about this.
-For the most part, I don't care what people think of my coveted and holy music.
-But sometimes I feel the need to go out of my way and educate the uneducated.
-It's just in my nature.
-On a more serious note, we surely can't thank death metal for this stereotype. ...or can we?
-The general public views death metal as relentlessness noise and screaming, but, contrary to the popular belief, there's very little screaming in death metal.
-Most vocals are done gutturally or with the diaphragm, creating a vocal technique called "growling."
-Naturally there's screaming here and there, but what subgenre of metal doesn't have a bit of screaming?
+Mind you, I'm not throwing a tizzy fit about this, and I don't care what people think of our holy music.
+But sometimes I feel the need to go out of my way and preach where necessary.
+The general public views death metal as noise and screaming, but, contrary to the popular belief, there's very little screaming in death metal.
+Most vocals are done gutturally, or with the diaphragm, creating a vocal technique called "growling."
+Naturally, there's screaming here and there, but what subgenre of metal doesn't have a bit of screaming?
 Rob Halford has been at it for 30+ years (even if he can't do it anymore...).
 Sheesh.

 It's pretty unfortunate that we can't all go out and educate that masses about our favorite music.
 But that's just it.
 Metal isn't for the masses, and we're going to find stereotypes floating around.
-Heck, I'm not as educated as I'd like to be on every subject, but I'm not about to go around and make some sweeping generalization about whatever it may be.
-I guess I'll end my rambling here, but I just find this an interesting phenomenon, one that can often be frustrating.
+I'm not as educated as I'd like to be on every subject, but I'm not about to go around and make some sweeping generalization.
+I guess I'll end my rambling here, but I just find this an interesting phenomenon, and one that can often be frustrating.